-The Georgia State Honors College provides a variety of curricular opportunities across all four years of the Honors College experience.
-Ranging from lower-level core courses to upper-level Honors Colloquia courses.
+We provide a variety of small, enriching classes across all four years of the Honors College experience, ranging from lower level core courses to upper division honors seminars.

 Take a moment and learn more about the specific honors courses that we offer and our honors curriculum.

-All incoming freshman honors students will have the opportunity to work with senior faculty members in one of the Freshman Seminars offered in 2013.
-In their very first semester on campus, honors freshmen will get a sense of the research being pursued by faculty in a variety of fields ranging from medicine to the arts.
-All incoming freshman honors students are required to take Honors 1000, the Freshman Seminar.
-This 1-hour pass/fail course, offered fall semester only, is designed to provide first-semester students with an orientation to high-level academic work and exposure to a current topic.
+All incoming first year honors students will have the opportunity to work with senior faculty members in one of the honors seminars offered each semester.
+Honors College students will get a sense of the research being pursued by faculty in a variety of fields ranging from medicine to the arts.
+All incoming honors students are required to take Honors 1000, our introductory seminar.
+This 1-hour pass/fail course offered fall semester only, is designed to provide first-semester students with an orientation to high-level academic work and exposure to a current topic.
 Taught in sections of 15 students or less, these seminars enable first-term freshmen to develop meaningful relationships with faculty members who can guide them toward opportunities for future research.

 Any upper level course with sufficient demand may have an Honors add-on component, in which a certain number of seats (typically five) are reserved for Honors students.
 In order to earn Honors credit, the students need to complete alternate assignments at the instructor’s discretion, and are expected to meet with him/her during the semester to discuss course material in more depth.
 As with all Honors course work, add-on courses should differ in kind and not merely degree with respect to work required.
 That is, Honors students may have other assignments in addition to the regular course requirements; these should not merely be more work but rather encourage the students to explore the subject in more detail or from a different perspective—e.g. primary sources, field work, original research.

-Students enrolled in good academic standing in the Honors College who have completed at least 18 semester hours of credit at Georgia State University and who are in their senior year (89 semester hours or more earned) may enroll in graduate courses in the College of Arts and Sciences, provided they meet all course prerequisites and have obtained the permission of the instructor, the Honors College, and (where required by the department) the Graduate Director of the appropriate department.
-Forms for applying for such permission are available in the Honors College office (428 UC).
+Students enrolled in good academic standing in the Honors College who have completed at least 21 semester hours of credit at Georgia State University and who are in their senior year (91 semester hours or more earned) may enroll in graduate courses in the College of Arts and Sciences, provided they meet all course prerequisites and have obtained the permission of the instructor, the Honors College, and (where required by the department) the Graduate Director of the appropriate department.
+Forms for applying for such permission are available in the Honors College office (Centennial Hall 100 Auburn Avenue NE, Suite 200).
 Up to 9 hours of course credit obtained in these courses may be applied toward Advanced Honors recognition, and up to 6 hours of such credit may be applied toward Research Honors.